 What is Psoriasis ?

-MayoClinic, Psoriasis is a common skin disease that affects the life cycle of skin cells.
+According to MayoClinic, Psoriasis is a common skin disease that affects the life cycle of skin cells.
 Psoriasis causes cells to build up rapidly on the surface of the skin, forming thick silvery scales and itchy, dry, red patches that are sometimes painful.

 Psoriasis Symptoms